 Please note that this section is aimed at UK business only.
 For local advice in other areas, we suggest contacting a local legal professional.

-If you intend to sell goods online in the United Kingdom, you will need to comply with the distance selling legislation as well as the normal legalities of setting up a business.
+If you intend to sell goods online in the United Kingdom, you will need to comply with online selling regulations as well as the normal legalities of setting up a business.

-You can read our handy guide on distance selling and the law by clicking here.
+You can read our handy guide on online selling and the law by clicking here.

 You can find a great 'one stop shop' for information about setting up a business in the UK on the .gov website here: